MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-connect-reportingdw-firewall.md

 * To understand the different types of reports that are available and their purpose, review the list of [reports installed with Operations Manager](manage-reports-installed-during-setup.md).

-* To understand how to preview your reports, save them with specific report parameters to minimize repeated entry of information or to simplify the experience for your report users, and how to export the report to different file formats, review [How to Run, Save, and Export a Report](manage-reports-run-save-export.md).
+* To understand how to preview your reports, save them with specific report parameters to minimize repeated entry of information or to simplify the experience for your report users, and how to export the report to different file formats, review [How to run, save, and export a report](manage-reports-run-save-export.md).